INSPIRATIONS

 At the age of nine, Cara began taking riding lessons and eventually found true love competing in the jumper ring.
 The stable taught Cara discipline and order, something sorely missing in her home life.
 Her barn rat friends became family and the horses offered a type of peace and kindness she desperately longed for.

 This magical life with horses seemingly ended when Cara left her hometown of Ft.
 Wayne IN to study photojournalism at Western Kentucky University.
 She performed remarkably well with a camera, earning numerous awards including The Alexia as well as interning at newspapers throughout the country.
-Always a creative, Cara not only relied heavily on photography but breakdancing and graffiti as well to keep her soul full.
+Always a creative, Cara not only relied heavily on photography but also breakdancing and graffiti to keep her soul full.
 However, the loss of horses was marked.

 1977